the-turing-way/the-turing-way/governance/community-calls/20240403-collaboration-cafe.md

 * Research in 2050 (2nd hour - Arielle, Danny)
 * Quiet coworking (Arielle in 1st hour, Chris in second hour)
 * PPIE Chapter review edits
-* Quiet working for me please :) second half will be research in 2050 work!

 ##  Link list✨